-The Duchess of Cornwall was born Camilla Rosemary Shand on 17 July 1947 as the daughter of Major Bruce Shand and his wife The Honourable Rosalind Cubitt at King’s College Hospital in London.
-Her mother was the daughter of Roland Cubitt, 3rd Baron Ashcombe and Sonia Rosemary Keppel, who in turn was the daughter of Alice Keppel, the mistress of King Edward VII from 1898 until 1910.
+The Duchess of Cornwall was born Camilla Rosemary Shand on 17 July 1947 as the daughter of Major Bruce Shand and his wife, The Honourable Rosalind Cubitt, at King’s College Hospital in London.
+Her mother was the daughter of Roland Cubitt, 3rd Baron Ashcombe and Sonia Rosemary Keppel.
+She, in turn, was the daughter of Alice Keppel, the mistress of King Edward VII from 1898 until 1910.
 On 1 November 1947, Camilla was baptised at Firle Church in Sussex.
 From the age of five to ten, Camilla attended Dumbrells before leaving to attend Queen’s Gate School.
 At the age of 16, she attended a finishing school in Switerzland.
 She then spent six months in France at the University of London Institute to learn French.
 She was a debutante in 1965 and lived in a flat with a friend in London.
 She worked as a secretary and receptionist for various firms.

-Prince had married Lady Diana Spencer in 1981, and they had two sons together.
+Prince Charles had married Lady Diana Spencer in 1981, and they had two sons together.
 Their marriage had quickly turned sour, and Prince Charles later admitted that he and Camilla had rekindled their relationship after his marriage had irretrievably broken down.
-The media vilified Camilla, despite the fact that Charles and Diana’s marriage would have broken down regardless.
+The media vilified Camilla, even though Charles and Diana’s marriage would have broken down regardless.

 Both Charles and Camilla were now divorced, and they began appearing together at public events in 1999.
-On 10 February 2005, Clarence House announced their engagement and they married on 9 April 2005 in a civil ceremony at Windsor Guildhall and a religious service of blessing at St George’s Chapel.
-The marriage ceremony itself was not attended by The Queen and The Duke of Edinburgh, nor by Camilla’s father.
-They did attend the service of blessing and the reception afterwards.
-Camilla became known as The Duchess of Cornwall.
+On 10 February 2005, Clarence House announced their engagement, and they married on 9 April 2005 in a civil ceremony at Windsor Guildhall and a religious service of blessing at St George’s Chapel.
+The marriage ceremony itself was not attended by The Queen and The Duke of Edinburgh nor Camilla’s father.
+However, they did attend the service of blessing and the reception afterwards.
+As a result, Camilla became known as The Duchess of Cornwall.
 She is officially The Princess of Wales but chooses not to use the title as it remains strongly associated with Diana.

 As The Duchess of Cornwall, Camilla is the patron of several charities, such as the Battersea Dogs & Cats Home, The Society of Chiropodists and Podiatrists and Arthritis Research UK.
 She also supports organisations promoting literacy and raises awareness for Osteoporosis organisations and organisations that work with victims of sexual and domestic abuse.